13 best image formats and when to use them

 5. TIFF

 TIFF files are typically used for printing purposes due to their high image quality.
-Many scanners also use TIFF format to preserve the quality of scanned pictures or documents.
+Many scanners also use TIFF to preserve the quality of scanned pictures or documents.

 6. HEIF